StunkStunk

 In React

-import { asyncChunk } from "stunk";
+import { asyncChunk } from "stunk/query";

 import { useAsyncChunk } from "stunk/react";